 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
 These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per-article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

-- Overall, we rate Faith Panda a Moderate Pseudoscience website for promotion of miracle cures.
+- Overall, we rate Faith Panda as a Moderate Pseudoscience website for the promotion of miracle cures.

 Factual Reporting: MIXED

 Media Type: Website

 Founded in 2016 and based in Kenya, “Faith Panda is a media startup that was created for the sole purpose of sharing inspirational and captivating stories around the world.”
 This website does have a medical dislcaimer that recommends consulting a doctor in lieu of their medical advice.
 The domain is registered to Jack Panaito.